What's in this article?

 Where is your boiler flue?

 It’s most likely your boiler flue will be exiting the side of your house, through the wall which is nearest to your boiler.
 You’ll probably have noticed steam coming from it and your neighbours – especially when the air outside is colder.
 This is commonly referred to as a horizontal flue.

 In some cases, where building types and shapes differ, you may have a vertical flue which exits through the roof of your property.
 Most modern boilers, under 15 years old will have a round flue (pipe), with boilers older than that often having a square flue.

-If you’re looking to get an online boiler replacement quote or are discussing one over the phone with a heating engineer, prior to a boiler installation, then they’ll very likely want to know the shape and exit point of your existing flue.
+If you’re looking to get a new boiler or are discussing one over the phone with a heating engineer, prior to a boiler installation, then they’ll very likely want to know the shape and exit point of your existing flue.
 Fortunately, these questions are really easy to answer.

 Flue shape – it’s going to be either a square or round flue.
 You can take quick look by locating your flue (look for the pipe exiting your external wall or ceiling closest to your boiler).
 Generally speaking, they’ll want to know this because it can help give them an idea of the age and style of your current heating system.

 - Round flue – If it’s a round flue, it’s likely to be relatively modern and already receiving gas via current regulation standard 22mm gas pipes.

 - Square flue – A square flue might indicate an older system, potentially without regulation 22mm gas pipes (likely 15mm) which would require them to upgrade the pipework in order to meet legal gas safety requirements.

 A good Gas Safe installer would want to make you aware of this as early as possible.
 A square flue may also require some additional brick or plaster work where the flue exits the wall if replaced with a round flue.